-One of the best of tourist attractions in Cambodia is Preah Vihear.
-It is a Khmer temple located atop a 525 meter (1,722 ft) cliff in the Dângrêk Mountains, on the border between Thailand and Cambodia.
+Preah Vihear is a Khmer temple located atop a 525 meter (1,722 ft) cliff in the Dângrêk Mountains, on the border between Thailand and Cambodia.
 It possesses the most spectacular setting of all the Khmer temples.

 Nearly all the temple was constructed in the 11th and 12th century during the reigns of the Khmer kings Suryavarman I and Suryavarman II.
-The temple was dedicated to the Hindu major god Shiva.
-The territorial dispute between Thailand and Cambodia over Preah Vihear are still running and a number of soldiers were killed in clashes in 2009.
+It was dedicated to the Hindu major god Shiva.
+The territorial dispute between Thailand and Cambodia over Preah Vihear is still running and a number of soldiers were killed in clashes in 2009.

 Also known as Kampong Som, Sihanoukville, is a port city and beach resort.
 It is situated on the Gulf of Thailand.
 The white-sand beaches and several undeveloped tropical islands are the major tourist attractions in Cambodia.
 Sihanoukville is a good place to relax and unwind but you have to be careful about the attack of the crows during the holiday weekend or high season.

 Tonlé Sap is one of the important areas in Cambodia.
 It is the largest freshwater lake in South East Asia.
 With the seasonal change, the lake expands and shrinks dramatically.
 November to May is Cambodia’s dry season.
 In this time, the Tonlé Sap drains into the Mekong River at Phnom Penh.

 A lake forms in the year’s heavy rains begin in June when the flow of the Tonlé Sap changes directions.
 Many ethnic Vietnamese and numerous Cham communities are living in floating villages around the lake of Tonlé Sap.